gestalt-howard/IMDb_Predictor/README.txt

 advised dataset- https://github.com/gestalt-howard/IMDb_Predictor

 pipeline order-
+***IMPORTANT: Must run imdb_input_generator first since this is the script that will save the training and test data sets into either pickle or h5 files

 imdb_input_generator-
 	- Ensure that all target file paths are correct
 	- Takes CSV file contents and cleans the data of rows with null values